fate-srd/book-of-hanz-content/BookOfHanz2021.md

 Same with the Hulk throwing someone over the horizon if you’re trying to throw them over the horizon and remove them from the Conflict, you’re trying to Take Them Out, and it’s therefore an Attack.
 If you’re just trying to stun them, move them around, or whatever, it’s Create An Advantage.

-Getting players to say what their Intent is is often tricky, especially if they’re coming from more traditional (task-based) games.
+Getting players to say what their Intent is can be tricky, especially if they’re coming from more traditional (task-based) games.
 I like to ask players when something is unclear “Okay, describe success.
 Let’s say this works what is it that you want to happen?”

 Sometimes this isn’t really necessary, of course.
 If the player says “I run him through with my sword!” you can pretty well assume that the Intent is to kill him.